Technology plays an essential role in the Performance Partnerships® framework.

 While technology exists that delivers on these needs and wants, it’s growing in sophistication and efficiency.

-Thanks in large part to these advancements in technology, future performance partnership programs will become increasingly customizable and personalized.
+Thanks in large part to these advancements in technology, the industry is rapidly evolving.
+The future of performance-based partner marketing will be increasingly customizable and personalized.
 Brands will find it possible to design their programs to reward very specific behaviors that match their desired business strategy and establish entirely new types of partnerships that companies in any industry or business vertical can benefit from.